Abellpythin/Group-5_netwoking_Term-Project/ReadMe/README.md

 > - `Brejon` had the most time to work on the project and works in large sessions, so Scrum Master
 > was the role that fit him best.
 When a problem occurred between two branches, it will be solved
 > when handed to him.
-> - `Aalia` is the best at organization and readability in terms of the Scrum board.
+> - `Aalia` is the best at organization and readability in terms of the Scrum board and Diagrams.
 She also had
 > the best understanding of the problem and what work needed to be prioritized
 > - `Carlos` was very efficient at producing code.
 Any task given to him was completed the week of.
 > All that was left to do with his code was adjusting it to match other merges.